BPLIM/ReplicationApp/Server/UserGuide.md

 ...
 ```

-The directories *data* and *results* will also be copied the replication area.
+The directories *data* and *results* will also be copied to the replication area.
 So please make sure to capture any possible errors when creating your directory structure inside the scripts.
 In our case, and for Stata in particular, we would do the following in our master script:

 ```stata
 cd ${path_rep}